How Skittles created 150 different flavors for sweet tooths around the world

 Cultures appreciate flavors differently, and regionally, for all sorts of reasons, which is why Mars Wrigley has opened R&D labs in the U.K. and China, where the Skittles brand is not just a five-flavor “rainbow” of sugar, but a global pantry of 150 different tastes that go in and out of circulation, all honed to regional market trends and cultural preferences.
 In China, flavors lean floral.
 The U.K. prefers more what the company calls “exotic” fruits.
 And in the U.S., we have a knack for novelty.

 “In 2017, we had our first launch of, I’d say, our most far-out from traditional Skittles: sweet heat.
-It had our flavor but added a spicy flavor on top,” recounts Christina Slad, the R&D flavorologist who leads Skittles globally.
+It had our flavor but added a spicy flavor on top,” recounts Christina Slad, Global Director of Product Development who leads all things Skittles.
 “It was really born out of the fact that, in the market here in the U.S., spicy was really raging in terms of a trend.
 And we wanted to make sure we were part of that trend.
 We saw it in chips, Doritos, and even some beverages.”

 Indeed, trends are where all new Skittles flavors start.
 From there, food scientists begin literally cooking up prototypes to try internally.
 These prototypes can be a far cry from the Skittles you know.
 Rather than being rendered in glowing colors with shattering shells, they might be chewy, undyed test candies.
 “It’s a great way to learn about the flavor itself,” says Slad.
 When the team starts getting excited about a flavor, it tests it with consumers as quickly as possible, using more polished forms of the candy, akin to what would come off the factory line.